When to visit the vet?

 Causes

 There are various causes of colitisColitis is an inflammation of the large intestine (colon).
 Symptoms can include diarrhea, abdominal pain, and blood in the stool.
 Colitis can be caused by infections, chronic inflammatory bowel diseases such as ulcerative colitis and Crohn's disease, or other causes. in dogs, which can be divided into infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
 It also refers to diseases caused by such pathogens. and non-infectious categories.
 InfectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
-It also refers to diseases caused by such pathogens. causes include bacterial infections such as Salmonella and Campylobacter, as well as parasiticParasitic refers to diseases or conditions caused by parasites.
-Parasitic infections can affect the digestive tract, skin, and other organ systems. infections from worms or protozoa like Giardia.
+It also refers to diseases caused by such pathogens. causes include bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. such as Salmonella and Campylobacter, as well as parasiticParasitic refers to diseases or conditions caused by parasites.
+Parasitic infections can affect the digestive tract, skin, and other organ systems. infections caused by worms or protozoa such as Giardia.
 Another infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
 It also refers to diseases caused by such pathogens. factor can be the presence of viruses such as parvovirus.

 Symptoms